rainlanguage/specs/README.md

 - There is a high likelihood that the binary payload of each metadata item itself is already compressed data.
 Compressing compressed data usually either has no benefit or _increases_ the size of each payload.
-If the encoder of the payload felt that compression would help they SHOULD apply the compression directly and specify the compression algorithm in the encoding header (see below).
+If the encoder of the payload feels that compression would help they SHOULD apply the compression directly and specify the compression algorithm in the encoding header (see below).
 - Through the use of domain specific aliasing of common keys and values (see below), much of the potential benefits of a general purpose compression algorithm are already realised by convention and so compression is likely to